Meet the Workbar Network Connectors

 To help acclimate new members we have carefully selected certain coworkers to act as Connector Members.
 Connectors are coworking professionals whose deep roots within their local communities are a tremendous resource.
 They’ve got the network, know-how, and approachability to make you feel at home, and get more done.
-In this first round of connector introductions, meet the friendly members at Workbar Arlington and Workbar @ Staples locations in Brighton and Norwood.
+In this first round of connector introductions, meet the friendly members at Workbar Arlington and Workbar @ Staples (for which we have a coworking and shared office space in Brighton and Norwood).

 Workbar Arlington Connector: Bobbie Carlton

 Tri-entrepreneur Bobbie Carlton, founder of boutique marketing agency Carlton PR & Marketing, Mass Innovation Nights and Innovation Women, is looking forward to a busy summer – with a family trip to Portland, Maine in her new Mini over Memorial weekend already behind her.